-Late to the game, but I thought I’d give the #firstsevenjobs a try.
-Now that my past jobs are laid out in list format, I’m pretty impressed with myself that there’s variety, or it could just mean that I had no damn clue what I wanted to do with my life.
+When I started out listing my previous jobs, I didn’t know what to expect.
+Now that it’s laid out, I’m pretty impressed with myself that there’s variety, or it could just mean that I had no damn clue what I wanted to do with my life.

 - Peer Counselor at 14 – To this day I have no idea why I was even hired to be a peer counselor.
 At 14, nonetheless.
 I barely grasped what was going on inside my head and any time a peer came to talk to me, we just goofed off and gossiped.
 Now that I think about it, I probably did more harm than good.

-- Tutor to high school kids – This was a so-so gig.
-I met some cool people who legitimately needed my help and it always felt good when I could.
-But, much like being a Peer Counselor, I often wasted valuable learning time by goofing off with my tutee.
+- Tutor to High School Kids – This was a so-so gig.
+I met some cool people who legitimately needed my help and it always felt food when I could.
+But, much like being a Peer Counsellor, I often wasted valuable learning time by goofing off with my tutee.
 Plus, I got paid under the table.

-- Part-Time Sales Associate at American Eagle – I thought this was the coolest job an 18-year-old could get.
+- Part-Time Sales Associate at American Eagle – At 19, I thought this was the coolest job I could get.
 I told my friends I was working at the place for college kids.
 I felt important and grown up.
 In reality, it was a soul-sucking experience because I had six managers on the floor at any given time and neither of them could agree with one another.
-Imagine the confusion it caused all employees.
+Image the confusion it caused all of the employees.

-- Self-Employeed – I was 22 and decided to be self-employed in the e-commerce world to see where it could take me.
+- Self-Employed – I was 2 and decided to be self-employed in the e-commerce world to see where it could take me.
 It lasted for three years, learned a lot, but lost a shit ton of money.
 Would I do it again?
 Hell, yes.

-- Marketing specialist – I fell into marketing by chance and never looked back.
-I don’t have a degree in marketing, but so what.
+- Marketing Specialist – I fell into marketing by chance and never looked back.
+I don’t have a marketing degree, but so what.
 Marketing is one of those industries where I feel experience trumps education.

 What were your first seven jobs?